SKrotkih/SimpleOrganizer/README.md

 Were realised two type of database:
 - Core Data (local database on device)
-- Parse.com (remote database on Parse.com server)
+- Remote database (on Parse.com server)

 Were realised the next features:
 - autolayout (on Interfase Builder Level only)
 - switching of the database types from CoreData to remote database and vice versa.
-- switching is syncronised by iCloud (you are changing database type on your iPad - on your iPhone database is changing too after some secunds)
+- used iCloud key-value storage for switching database types (if you change database type on your iPad, on your iPhone is changing database type  after some seconds)
 - push notifications via Parse.com server.
 - events can be saved to the Calendar (then you can see your events in the Calendar app on your device).

-Were used next design patterns:
+Used design patterns:
 - abstract method;
 - observer;
 - singleton;